 Carbon nanotubes interconnects

-Currently vertically-aligned CNTs (VACNTs) grown with conventional chemical vapour deposition (CVD) methods at low temperatures (below 600 oC), result in highly defective, low density VACNTs with low growth rates, which is unsuitable for both industrial feasibility and interconnect applications.
+Vertically-aligned carbon nanotubes (VACNTs) grown with conventional chemical vapour deposition methods at low temperatures (below 600oC), result in highly defective, low density VACNTs with low growth rates, which is unsuitable for both industrial feasibility and interconnect applications.
 The Graphene Centre at the ATI can grow patterned, high-aspect ratio, high-quality CNT whilst maintaining the substrate temperature below 450°C (Figure 1).